nnabueze014-cell/portfolio/ReadMe.md

 **Name:** Chuks Steven

+**Career Goal:**
-**Career Goal:** Secure a remote IT Support or Automation Specialist role before mid-year, leveraging workflow automation, troubleshooting, and CRM integrations to improve operational efficiency and customer satisfaction.
+Secure a remote IT Support or Automation Specialist role before mid-year, leveraging workflow automation, troubleshooting, and CRM integrations to improve operational efficiency and customer satisfaction.

 **Professional Summary:**
 Results-driven IT Support and Automation Specialist with hands-on experience in end-to-end business workflow integrations.
-Skilled in designing **no-code solutions** to reduce manual work, improve data accuracy, and streamline team operations.
-Adept at managing CRM systems, automating processes across Google Workspace, and collaborating effectively with teams to ensure timely follow-ups and user satisfaction.
+Skilled in designing no-code solutions to reduce manual work, improve data accuracy, and streamline team operations.

 </details>